Posted on 1 January 2020

 Fear of the gods brought many people to the garden of the Epicureans.
 In this connection, the atom theory of Democritus was a useful cure for religious superstitions.
 In order to live a good life it is not unimportant to overcome the fear of death.

-When you think about it, no one has ever been bothered by being dead.
+Perhaps, when you think about it, no one has ever been bothered by being dead.

 The Epicureans summed their own philosophy in four basic points: